mansura-habiba/sg-do180/tasks/task-13.md

 ---
 - Create a project

+- Create a database from docker image but no deployment config
-- Create a database from docker image
+- Create a database from docker image with deployment config

 # Create a Project
 ```